This article was originally published in 2012.

 Source of funds questions may also assist you to provide better quality advice to the client, for example in terms of taxation considerations or protecting their interests where loans are provided.

 3. How can I prove that the money is clean?

-Therefore, if a person is clearly wealthy from legitimate means and is engaging in a transaction which is consistent with that wealth, you are not required to dig through their entire financial history to see if they ever committed an offence of any description.
+Therefore, if a person's wealth is clearly derived from legitimate means such as an inheritance, house sale or investment windfall and they are engaging in a transaction which is consistent with that wealth, you are not required to dig through their entire financial history to see if they ever committed an offence of any description.

 Equally, if a client poses a high risk for money laundering and the source of funds information suggests that the risk may be crystallising; you cannot simply make a note to the effect that the funds are consistent with risk and continue.
 At that point you will need to seriously consider your reporting and ethical obligations.

-Also be cautious about the too pat answer, particularly if it cannot be backed up by evidence.
+Also be cautious about the clients' pat answers, particularly if they cannot be backed up by evidence.